 Callaway said he doesn’t like the way the Democratic Party treated his ally Durwood Pinkett.
 The two men backed Pamela Thomas-Fields for mayor of Atlantic City, who was beaten by Mayor Marty Small in June.
 The contentiousnes of that local election and bad blood between Small and Callaway – resulting finally in Small defeating Callaway’s candidate for mayor – perhaps ultimately impaired relations between Callaway and Kennedy.
 A source said post primary questions led allies of Kennedy to wonder if Callaway had truly put his heart into the congressional race or focused more of his energies on Thomas-Fields in an attempt to turn Small out of office.

 Callaway tonight denied it, but didn’t deny troubles, and though he praised Democrat turned Republican Van Drew as a politician with campaign skills that rate a nine out of ten, he said Atlantic City and Pleasantville need to come out and vote against President Donald Trump.

-Still, despite his sister chairin the party here in this seaside gambling mecca, he harbored reservations about the Demoratic Party generally, expressed some lingering resentments for it, and wouldn’t predict a Kennedy win over Van Drew.
+Still, despite his sister chairing the party here in this seaside gambling mecca, he harbored reservations about the Democratic Party generally, expressed some lingering resentments for it, and wouldn’t predict a Kennedy win over Van Drew.